Najib Tarif

-Lance Corporal Mohamad Najib bin Haji Tarif is a Bruneian professional footballer who plays as a midfielder or defender for DPMM FC.
+Lance Corporal Mohamad Najib bin Haji Tarif (born 5 February 1988) is a Bruneian former footballer who played as a midfielder or defender.

 Club career

-Starting out with the likes of NBT FC and AM Gunners of the Brunei Premier League, Najib's performances at the 2012 Hassanal Bolkiah Trophy as team captain prompted a move from MS PDB to Brunei's only professional club, DPMM.
+Starting out with the likes of NBT FC and AM Gunners of the Brunei Premier League, Najib's performances at the 2012 Hassanal Bolkiah Trophy as team captain prompted a move from MS PDB to royalty-owned club DPMM FC who were playing in the S.League.

 After appearing only seven times in the 2015 season, Najib's club head coach Steve Kean advised him to switch to the left-back position for him to gain playing time (as he has done to Helmi Zambin and Aminuddin Zakwan Tahir).
 A season-ending injury to first-choice Sairol Sahari meant that he would be relied on much more heavily in 2016.

 Najib became the starting left-back for DPMM's 2017 campaign which ended in a disappointing 8th place, leading to the dismissal of coach Steve Kean.
 He was back on the sidelines with the arrival of Suhaimi Anak Sulau in the following season.

 Najib regained his place at the start of the 2019 campaign under Adrian Pennock.
 He was rotated with Abdul Mu'iz Sisa for the position on the left of Pennock's 3-5-2 formation, becoming the starter towards the second half of the season.
 He became Singapore Premier League champion with DPMM by September of that year.

 Despite playing in the occasional advanced left-sided role for DPMM, Najib's first league goal for the club did not come until 4 July 2021 when he scored one of the 15 unanswered goals against Rimba Star FC in the Brunei Super League.

 In 2022, DPMM competed domestically at the 2022 Brunei FA Cup, managing to advance to the final of the competition with Najib appearing regularly at the left side of the lineup.
 On 4 December, DPMM overcame Kasuka FC 2–1 in the final, handing them their second ever Brunei FA Cup trophy.

+After 14 years of playing for DPMM, it was announced by the club that he would not be retained after the 2025–26 season.
+He subsequently announced his retirement from football on 31 May.